 The use of Face Recognition Technology in this process raises important questions about privacy and data protection.
 The goal is to confirm a person is live and present with minimal intrusion, collecting only the data necessary for that single check.
 This ensures the process is both secure and respectful of user privacy.

-Why Verifying a Live Human Presence Matters
+Why Verifying a Live Person Is Non-Negotiable

 Verifying a live human presence is fundamental to preventing identity fraud.
 In the context of age verification, it stops bad actors from using a stolen photo or a deepfake video to impersonate someone else and gain access to age-restricted content or services.
 These spoofing attempts are one of the biggest facial recognition challenges, and liveness detection is the primary defense against them.
 It protects not only your platform but also the individuals whose identities could be misused.